clane/A2A11yQuickstart/README.md

 ##OSX instructions

  * Install node.js and npm (not necessary to use the adminstrator account)
- * Verify that you are running at least node v4.x.x and npm 3.x.x by running "node -v" and "npm -v" in a from the terminal
+ * Verify that you are running at least node v4.x.x and npm 3.x.x by running "node -v" and "npm -v" in the terminal
  * Install the latest version of chromedriver (2.25 at the time of this writing 12/7/2016)
  * Download or clone this project
  * Set the location of the chromedriver file in ./protractor.config.js as follows: